shashi1273/Dremio-Workshop/content/80-Joining Datasets in Dremio/801-create-physical-dataset.md

          </li>
           </ol>
          <br/>
-       Click the icon and save the dataset as nyc_weather  to your Dremio Home Space.
+       Click the  save icon to save  the dataset as <b>nyc_weather</b>  to your Dremio Home Space.
 Navigate back to your Dremio Home Screen and under your Home Space you should see three different Virtual Datasets.

                           <img src="../../images/dremio63.png" style="margin:15px 0px; border:1px solid black"/>
 </div>